M Search · Compensation Intelligence Report

 CRO / GM North America

-CRO benchmarks are context-dependent on ARR stage and whether the role is first CRO or successor.
+CRO benchmarks are context-dependent on ARR stage and whether the role is a first CRO appointment or a successor hire.
 The ranges below reflect observed expectations from CRO-track VP candidates in this dataset.

 StageBaseOTEEquity

-In this dataset, 58% of VP Sales candidates explicitly evaluated whether the VP role could become a CRO mandate within 2–3 years.
+In this dataset, more than half of VP Sales candidates explicitly evaluated whether the VP role could evolve into a CRO mandate within 2–3 years.
 Leaving this implicit is a structural close rate problem.
-Companies that frame the VP role as the future CRO — and mean it — close stronger candidates faster.
+Companies that frame the trajectory openly — and mean it — close stronger candidates faster.

 msearchco.com6